AdamMisiak/Flask_app_Bash_script/README.md

 ```
 "python price_scraper_app.py"
 ```
 in flask_app_func() function.
-Test are created using pytest framework.
 Type in Terminal:
 ```
-bash Flask_script
+bash Price scraper NAME_OF_FUNCTION
 ```
-to run script.
+to run fuction you have chosen.
+List of created functions:  -run-venv  -run-test  -run-app

 ## Contact